kyomu2010/ParallelSum/README.md

-## A java program demonstrating parallel summation of numbers
+## A java program comparing sequential and parallel summation of numbers

 Sample console output: